auth0/docs/articles/server-apis/aspnet-core-webapi/06-authorization-deprecated.md

 This means that it integrates seamlessly with the [Role based authorization](https://docs.asp.net/en/latest/security/authorization/roles.html) inside ASP.NET Core.

-Once the correct claims are being returned from Auth0, all you therefore have to do is decorate your controller actions with the `[Authorize(Roles = ?)]` attribute.
+Once the correct claims are being returned from Auth0, all you, therefore, have to do is decorate your controller actions with the `[Authorize(Roles = ?)]` attribute.

 The sample code below will restrict the particular action only to user who have the "admin" role: